Siphon880gh/devbrain/Enterprise - Code Standards, Security, Compliance/_Security/Case Study - Password that 404 or opens file.md

 You are entering a password and that password will open whatever filename is spelled by that password.
+But this opens you up to vulnerabilities because it can open files outside the web document root if you aren't careful. eg. User enters `../../.env` and spams the path to be further up until they've opened an .env file which can contain API keys.
+Or they might go for a more damning file.

-It should leave a lot of vulnerabilities to consider.
-This code covers the vulnerabilities.
+This code covers the vulnerabilities:
+- sanitize the password input
+- recursively decode url
+- get rid of any going up folders by using only the basename

 ### hints/index.php
 Receives the password entered by the user then tries to open a file with that password as the filename.
 Secured against some vulnerabilities.